Atlas975/Notes/DigitalSystems/Data_fundementals.md

 -   Any **pointer** (four bytes) will be 4-byte aligned. (e.g.: char\*, int\*)

 ## Alignment problems
-- Alignment of structs can also cause problems , namely difference in architecture when data is stored or transmitted.
+- Alignment of structs can also problems between different devices, namely the difference in architecture when data is stored or transmitted.
 The packed attribute helps solve this
 ```c
 struct student {  // struct is 12 bytes (allignment disabled)
 	char *name;   // pointer is 8 bytes